ssuryanarayanan/Qi-Docs/docs/Qi_Types.rst

 This section contains information about how to configure and use QiTypes.
-To use Qi, you define QiTypes to describe the kinds of data you want to store, then you create QiStreams that are associated with one of your QiTypes.
+To use Qi, you define QiTypes to describe the kinds of data you want to store, then you create QiStreams that are associated with your QiTypes.

 A QiType
 consists of one or more properties that are either simple atomic types (such as an integer) or previously defined QiTypes.
 A type is always referenced with its ID property.
 Using a QiType as a property permits the construction of complex, nested data types.
-A QiType must have have one or more properties that constitute an ordered key to be used as an index.
+A QiType must have one or more properties that constitute an ordered key to be used as an index.
 While a timestamp (DateTime) is a very common type of key, any ordered value is permitted.

-When a QiType is created it cannot be changed and it can only be deleted if there are no streams associated with it.
+When a QiType is created it cannot be changed and it can only be deleted if no streams are associated with it.

 QiType management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.